-During the three and six months ended June 30, 2013, we recorded an income tax provision of \$41,378 and \$75,902 and an effective tax rate of 30.1% and 29.9%, compared to an income tax provision of \$45,464 and \$67,860 and an effective tax rate of 55.6% and 45.4% for the three and six months ended June 30, 2012.
-The change in the effective tax rate is primarily attributable to our favorable jurisdictional profitability mix, as well as the recognition of the 2012 U.S. Federal tax credit for research and experimentation which was recorded in Q1 2013.
+During the three months ended March 31, 2014, we recorded an income tax provision of \$52,557 and an effective tax rate of 24.8%, compared to an income tax provision of \$34,524 and an effective tax rate of 29.6% for the three months ended March 31, 2013.
+The reduction in the effective tax rate is primarily attributable to the centralization of our global supply chain and technical operations in Ireland.

-The tax provision for the three and six months ended June 30, 2013 is attributable to the U.S. federal, state and foreign income taxes on our profitable operations.
-Additionally, included in the six months ended June 30, 2013 is the tax benefit of \$3,033 attributable to the 2012 U.S. Federal tax credit for research and experimentation.
+The tax provision for the three months ended March 31, 2014 and 2013 is attributable to the U.S. federal, state and foreign income taxes on our profitable operations.
+The tax provision for the three months ended March 31, 2014 also includes \$2,652 attributable to our agreement with the French government that provided reimbursement for shipments of Soliris made prior to January 1, 2014.
+The tax provision for the three months ended March 31, 2013 also includes a benefit of \$2,719 attributable to the 2012 U.S. Federal tax credit for research and experimentation.

 The U.S. Federal tax credit for research and experimentation expenses expired December 31, 2011.
-In connection with this expiration, our 2012 tax expense did not include any benefit from the U.S. Federal tax credit for research and experimentation.
-In January 2013, the American Taxpayer Relief Act of 2012, which retroactively extended the tax credit for research and experimentation back to January 1, 2012 through the end of 2013 was signed into law.
-The effects of a change in tax law is recognized in the period that includes the date of enactment and, therefore, our tax benefit attributable to the 2012 U.S. Federal tax credit for research and experimentation was recorded in the first quarter of 2013.
+In connection with this expiration, our 2012 tax provision did not include any benefit from the U.S. Federal tax credit for research and experimentation.
+In January 2013, the American Taxpayer Relief Act of 2012, which retroactively extended the tax credit for research and experimentation back to January 1, 2012 through the end of 2013, was signed into law.
+The effects of a change in tax law is recognized in the period that includes the date of enactment and, therefore, our tax benefit attributable to the 2012 U.S. Federal tax credit for research and experimentation of 2013.